LACMIP/emu/docs/_documentation/search.md

 title: Advanced Searching
 navcat: Basics
 tags:
-last_modified_at: 2019-02-28
+last_modified_at: 2019-03-01
 ---
 EMu offers a variety of methods to search for records.
-Please see the [Search Modes]({{ site.baseurl }}/documentation/modes/) documentation for an overview, or below for assorted advanced topics.
+Please see the [search mode]({{ site.baseurl }}/documentation/modes/) documentation for an overview, or below for assorted advanced topics.
 Axiell also has several good resources for learning more about searching in EMu:
 - information on [basic search](http://help.emu.axiell.com/latest/en/Topics/Common/How%20to%20search.htm)
 - additional information on [advanced searching](http://help.emu.axiell.com/latest/en/Topics/Common/Search%20-%20section.htm)
 - [cheatsheet](http://help.emu.axiell.com/latest/en/Resources/Downloads/Unicode/EMu_Unicode_Cheatsheet_IE_20170602.pdf) for search terms

-## Additional searches
+## Additional search

 EMu allows you to conduct a search within a search by going to *File > Additional Search.* Select *Merge (OR)...* if you want to add records based on additional search criteria.
 Select *Intersect (AND)...* if you want to narrow down the records in your current results based on additional search criteria.
 Select *Subtract (NOT)...* if you want to exclude records based on additional search criteria.